esp/esp.github.io/_docs/01-concepts/04-esp-js-di/03-object-registration.md

 {% capture info_1 %}
 JavaScript doesn't have a type system which makes containers a little cumbersome to use.
 Typically in typed languages you'd utilise information provided by the type system to aid in dependency resolution and injection.
-However without such a system all is not lost, we can simply use strings (i.e. '**identifiers**') to identify objects to construct.
+However without such a system all is not lost, we can simply use strings (i.e. 'identifiers') to identify objects to construct.
 {% endcapture %}
 {% include callout-info.html content=info_1 %}